Jason Perkins

 Tell us about your toil.
 How are you investing your professional time right now?
 What’s your obsession?
 And why should it be ours?

 As I tell my story, I find that many leaders share a similar journey and path.
-Most of my life until about 7 years ago was spent focusing on what I refer to as “harvesting the forest of my external life.”
+Most of my life until about seven years ago was spent focusing on what I refer to as “harvesting the forest of my external life.”
 Things like growing a business or organization, recruiting great leaders and team members, casting a compelling vision, raising funds and revenue to accomplish said vision, etc. Like so many others who have gone before me, I have discovered that the health of your internal life will always be revealed in your external life.

 If your internal life is not healthy, then your external life will reveal it.
-Many times this will be hurtful, challenging and painful for those you love the most—your family and close friends.
+Many times this will be hurtful, challenging and painful for those you love the most — your family and close friends.
 This journey led me to discover that I was very good at harvesting the forest of my external life and leadership, but I had never learned how to tend to the garden of my inner life.
 This journey has led me to develop numerous gardening practices that help me to tend to my inner garden, to care for my soul.

 I now provide coaching, communication, connection and care for leaders that help them reach their goals without losing their souls.
 I urge leaders to begin tending to the gardens of their inner lives so that they are able to harvest the forests of their external lives for the long haul in ways that are sustainable and healthy for themselves and those they love.